 4. Use Slip-resistant Boots & Mats

-Slips, trips and falls are a number one cause of accidents on work sites.
-Investing in good quality, slip-resistant boots, with a protective toe box, is a must for plumbers—as it is for all tradespeople.
+Slips, trips, and falls are a top cause of accidents on work sites.
+Investing in good quality, slip-resistant boots with a protective toe box is a must for plumbers—as it is for all tradespeople.

 You should also consider using rubber mats, placed around your work area, to reduce fall hazards from puddles of water.

-Prolonged exposure to mold can cause allergic reactions, difficulty breathing, nasal congestion, skin rash, and flu-like symptoms.
+Prolonged exposure to mould can cause allergic reactions, difficulty breathing, nasal congestion, skin rash, and flu-like symptoms.

-If you're working in a space where mold is present, make sure you wear your gloves and face mask to avoid skin contact, and inhalation of toxic spores.
+If you're working in a space where mould is present, make sure you wear your gloves and face mask to avoid skin contact and inhalation of toxic spores.